intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

 :Returns: 0 on successful completion,
-         -EFAULT if struct kvm_reinject_control cannot be read, -EINVAL if the supplied shift or flags are invalid, -ENXIO is there is no pending HPT, or the pending HPT doesn't have the requested size,
+         -EFAULT if struct kvm_reinject_control cannot be read, -EINVAL if the supplied shift or flags are invalid, -ENXIO if there is no pending HPT, or the pending HPT doesn't have the requested size,
 	 -EBUSY if the pending HPT is not fully prepared, -ENOSPC if there was a hash collision when moving existing